 “Wow!”, I thought.
-What a great mantra for diversity, inclusion, leadership, management and just common sense.
+What a great mantra for diversity, inclusion, leadership, management, and just common sense.

 But as Winston Churchill once remarked, “Nothing is as uncommon as common sense”.

 Global leadership is the new standard.
-When companies were just national, you could make it to senior level or even the top with a mix of competence and confidence (of course a few good connections could also help).
+When companies were just national, you could make it to the senior level or even the top with a mix of competence and confidence (of course a few good connections could also help).

-For example, a senior manager in India or Indonesia, could be successfully managing thousands of people, meeting targets, but have no visibility in a global organization.
+For example, a senior manager in India or Indonesia could be successfully managing thousands of people, and meeting targets, but have no visibility in a global organization.
 On the flip side, an American or European manager may fail to lead in Asia or South America, because they just don’t understand how to get things done in those cultures.

 You are smart, really smart, your amazing brain can make judgments and decisions in milliseconds – unfortunately, you and the rest of us, are often WRONG!